Research Chair positions

 The Chair aims to study the impact of physical activity on women’s health at different stages of their lives, understand how it can prevent or alleviate specific disorders such as cardiovascular disease, cancers, menstrual disorders and menopausal symptoms, and identify actions to improve women’s health and quality of life through physical activity.

-Chair 4: Women’s cardiovascular health: innovative approaches in pathophysiology, diagnosis and prevention (ongoing applications)
+Chair 4: Women’s cardiovascular health: innovative approaches in pathophysiology, diagnosis and prevention (applications closed)

 Women’s cardiovascular health: innovative approaches in pathophysiology, diagnosis and prevention